logo

 Risk management tools

-ii customers can use stop-loss orders to help manage the risk of runaway losses.
+ii customers can use A stop-loss order is an instruction to sell an asset automatically once it reaches a certain price point.
+The aim of a stop-loss order is to limit losses. stop-lossinfo orders to help manage the risk of runaway losses.

 A common fear among investors is that a stock they own goes into a downward spiral and they fail to get out in time, losing the gains they might previously have made.
 A stop-loss order can help you manage this risk by triggering a sale of your stock once the price reaches a certain point.